 Two specific trails/locations were chosen for the study that closely resemble District trails in environment, use type, and visitation levels.
 The first location was the junction of the Lisa Killough Trail, Cottle Trail, and North Ridge Trail within the Rancho San Vicente portion of Calero County Park.
 These three trails are heavily used multi-use trails.
 Equestrians, hikers, dog walkers, and bicyclists use these trails, which compares well to the District's Fremont Older Preserve.
 The second location was along the John Nicholas Trail in Sanborn County Park.
 This trail is narrow, heavily used by bicyclists, hikers, dog walkers, and occasionally equestrians, and is a segment of the Bay Area Ridge Trail.
-This trail is similar to segments of the Bay Area Ridge Trail on District preserves.
+This trail is similar to other segments of the Bay Area Ridge Trail on District preserves.
+Appendix E illustrates where in each park specifically, the surveys took place.